EBR medical director wins national award through cutting-edge EMS practices

 Trending News

-"Equipment implementation recently is the LOCUS device for mechanical CPR," Dr. Godbee said.
+"Equipment implementation recently is the LUCAS device for mechanical CPR," Dr. Godbee said.
 "It's a profound impact on the benefit we can provide to patients in cardiac arrest.
 We get tired doing CPR, we're not doing it at a high-quality level or correctly—the machine only knows one way to do it: the correct way.
 It only does it that way all the time."

 However, there are still issues with EMT shortages.